Successful On-Page SEO for MyListing Websites

 On-page SEO Checklist

-- Pulling from the tools we use, determine your focused keyword phrase.
+- Determine your focused keyword phrase.

 - Edit the permalink, inserting your keyword as close to the beginning as possible, keeping the permalink as short as possible while maintaining readability.